-The emission factors for estimation of GHG emissions under the reference approach were NCV (net calorific value) and the carbon content same as the values applied in the sectoral approach (see Annex A2.5).
-Exceptions are emission factors for coals, which were determined as the average for Ukraine as a weighted average value for the coal used in thermal power plants (TPPs) and for other needs in the country as a whole.
+The emission factors for estimation of GHG emissions under the reference approach were NCV and the carbon content same as the values applied in the sectoral approach (see Annex A2.5).
+Exceptions are emission factors for coals, which were determined as the average for Ukraine as a weighted average value for the coal used in TPPs and for other needs in the country as a whole.